garden-of-delete/recombo_public/README.md

 ## Synopsis
 RECOMBO is the working title of the Topological Molecular Biology Recombination Tool Suite.
 The suite is made up of a number of different applications that share a common code base are designed to work well together.
 As a basic overview, these applications cover everything from generating SAPs of fixed topology (MMC), performing reconnection (recomboFromFile), computing homfly polynomials from extended gauss codes (homfly), identifying homfly polynomials with a topology (idknot).
 RECOMBO also includes an integrated unit testing suite, and a thoroughly experimental z-value finder (zAnalyzer).
 Each application in this suite is described in detail below.

-##Installation
+## Installation
-This software suite is intended for use on Linux platforms and may be compatible with most OSX platforms.
+This software suite is intended for use on Linux and OSX.
 Install by following these steps:
 1. Download and extract this repository.
 2. In a shell command line, navigate inside the repository's containing folder.
 3. execute `make all`.